BestTimesToVisit.com Logo

 transport

-Don't even think about driving into Yosemite Valley during peak season (late spring through early fall).
+Don't even think about driving into Yosemite Valley during peak season (spring through fall).
 The free shuttle system is your best friend!
-Park your car at one of the designated lots outside the valley (like near Yosemite Village) and hop on the shuttle to get around to all the major sights like Yosemite Falls and Mirror Lake.
-It saves so much hassle and money on gas.
+Park your car at a designated lot outside the valley (like Yosemite Village or Curry Village) and hop on the shuttle to get around.
+It saves you the headache of finding parking, which is practically impossible.

 money